Original Title: Hrútar

 World Cup Historic

-I have on my watchlist more than 400 titles, and in the past, I had more than 500, lots of these films (and series) are there for many years.
-In the middle of these neglected movies: Rams (or Hrútar), in the list for more than three years, I guess.
+My watchlist has more than 400 titles, and in the past, it had more than 500, lots of these films and series are there for many years.
+In the middle of these neglected movies was Rams, in the list for more than three years, I guess.

-I don’t even know what brought my attention to Rams, but when I was looking for some Icelandic film and spotted it forgotten in my watchlist for such a long time, I knew it was the one.
+I don’t even know what brought it to my attention at first, to put it in my watchlist, but when I was looking for some Icelandic film to feature in this series and spotted it forgotten in my watchlist, for such a long time, I knew it was the one.

-The film is short, with only one hour and 33 minutes and a very clear three-act structure.
-A good length, more than that would be boring, and I can even see that some less patient people may find the movie boring anyway because of the movie slow pace nature.
+The film has a clear three-act structure and is short, with one hour and 33 minutes, an ideal length for the movie without dragging it for too long.
+I can see that some less patient people may find the movie boring anyway because of the movie’s slow pace nature.

-Summarizing my perspective, the acting is very solid, the cinematography and score are marvelous, have a good length and made feel for sheep.
-All those qualities overweight the lack of action and for this, I give it 9 Moons.
+Summarizing my perspective, the acting is solid, the cinematography, and score are marvelous, have a decent length, and made feel for sheep.
+All those qualities overweight the lack of action so I give it 9 Moons.

 I couldn’t let these images out, so little gallery: